thefence/resume/mattsw-resume-2018.md

 --------------------

 Since Sep 2013
-:   ***Site Reliability Engineer II for [Microsoft Corporation](https://dynamics.microsoft.com/en-us/)***
+:   ***Senior Site Reliability Engineer for [Microsoft Corporation](https://dynamics.microsoft.com/en-us/)***
     (Bellevue and Redmond, WA)

-    Part of the Dynamics 365 DevOps engineering team.
-This position includes working closely with Software Engineers, Program Managers, and other technical staff to create and manage globally accessible SaaS offerings in the Dynamics 365 software suite.
+    Part of the Dynamics 365 Engineering Quality team.
+This position includes working closely with Software Engineers, Program Managers, and other technical staff to create and manage globally accessible SaaS offerings within the Dynamics 365 software collection.

 	Day to day work includes working with flexible, scalable infrastructure and Azure solutions to create and manage complex, redundant web applications.
 For the Dynamics 365 Marketing product I decreased the attack surface area by 50% while working on the mega project to bring all Dynamics 365 Marketing services into Azure.

-	I have become a primary mentor for all Dynamics 365 DevOps and Security new hires as well as a DevOps methodology training instructor.
-I am also on the change approval board for all pre-production and production changes made to the Dynamics 365 products.
+	I have become a primary mentor for all Dynamics 365 SRE and Security new hires as well as a SRE methodology training instructor.
+I am also on the change approval board for all pre-production and production changes made to several of the Dynamics 365 codebases.

-	Daily tasks require expert level knowledge of MSSQL, Powershell, C#, Ruby, Azure REST APIs, AzureSQL, IIS, DNS, AppDynamics, ThousandEyes, and various Solarwinds monitoring systems.
+	Daily tasks require expert level knowledge of MSSQL, Powershell, C#, Python, Azure REST APIs, AzureSQL, IIS, DNS, AppDynamics, ThousandEyes, and various Solarwinds monitoring systems.

 July 2010 Sep 2013
 :   ***Windows Systems Engineer for [Catalyst Computer Technologies](http://www.cct247.com)***